zaksoyer/maths-game/Docs/README.md

 * Build a file with stats
 * Send results to a registered mentor/teacher
 * Groups in which admins can create special tests for specific player

-### Philosopy

-You can't really lose at this game.
-Other then quit and reset your game, it's always possible ton continue further by doing a test correctly.

 ***